MDR Leipzig Radio Children's Choir (biography in English)

-The only children's choir within the German Broadcasting Corporation (ARD) is located in the heart of central Germany and now offers a musical home to around 180 young singers.
+Based in the heart of central Germany, the MDR Leipzig Children's Choir is the only ensemble of its kind within the German Broadcasting Corporation (ARD) – with an unbroken tradition spanning almost 75 years.
+The choir now offers a musical home to around 180 young singers.
 Rehearsals take place at MDR's Augustusplatz location in Leipzig, and during their time in the children's choir the various age-groups receive extensive vocal and choral training as well as acquiring a repertoire ranging from Gregorian chant to jazz.

 As well as regularly rehearsing in different subsections according to age and proficiency, the musical education offered by the choir also comprises vocal training and music theory.
 The children can be as young as three when admitted to the pre-choir, continuing with the concert-choir right through until they finish school, also enabling boys to stay in the choir after their voices have broken.